Insulation and Sound Deadening for A Quiet Ride

 By Stephen Kassis

 Our old cars are a lot of fun but one thing they are NOT is quiet.
-Sound deadener is the best solution for a noisy ride.
+Insulation or sound deadener is the best solution for a noisy ride.
 There are many brands and types of sound deadening material on the market today.
 We will look at the different materials available and the reasons to use them.
 Hopefully, you are reading this before your interior has been installed because that is the best time to install the sound deadener.

 Most sound deadeners will also have an added benefit of insulating in addition to keeping noise down.
 Products like Dynamat’s Xtreme and R-Blox are made of a butyl backing with an aluminum facing.
 These products are easy to install with just a utility knife and a small roller to press it in place.